List of Blue Bloods episodes

 Blue Bloods is an American police procedural television series created by Robin Green and Mitchell Burgess.
-It premiered on September 24, 2010 on CBS.
+It aired from September 24, 2010 until December 13, 2024.
 The series centers on the Reagans, a family of police officers in New York City.
 Frank Reagan (Tom Selleck) is the police commissioner with three grown children working in law enforcement: the oldest, Danny (Donnie Wahlberg), a pragmatic detective; Erin (Bridget Moynahan), an assistant district attorney who prosecutes many of the offenders Danny apprehends; and Jamie (Will Estes), a Harvard Law School graduate and a patrol cop in the NYPD.
-Frank's second son, Joseph, an NYPD detective, was killed in the line of duty while investigating a group of dirty cops nicknamed "The Blue Templar."
+Frank's second son, Joseph, an NYPD detective, was killed in the line of duty while investigating a group of dirty cops nicknamed "The Blue Templar" 15 months prior to the start of the series.